xiaohan2012/daily-reading/week-plans/dec-4.md

 - [ ] experiment on grqc graph
 - [ ] present result to Lorenzo and Francesco (1h)

-np-hardness (3h)

-- [ ] prove that adding more than 1 edges increase node's core number by at most 1
-- [ ] prove that adding the target edges is the most beneficial than adding other edges

 ## active learning